 Please note, the applicant must declare an engineering major at the time of application to Columbia.
-Change of major is not guaranteed and is unlikely after a decision is rendered.
+No change of major is allowed after an admission decision has been rendered.

 Due to the sequential nature of the engineering major coursework, prerequisite coursework cannot be taken while at Columbia and must be completed by the spring semester of application.
 Courses noted with are excluded from this requirement, as they may be taken once at Columbia.
-Students may present course syllabito request placement out of these courses once at Columbia.
+Students may present course syllabi to request placement out of these courses once at Columbia.